afreen2690/Data-Visualization--Improving-Employee-Retention-at-XYZ-Inc/README.md

 Feel free to collaborate, analyze, and provide insights to collectively develop strategies that will positively impact employee retention at XYZ Inc.

-Note: Ensure the confidentiality and ethical handling of sensitive employee data throughout the analysis process.